Table of Contents

-In addition, around $30 billion in cargo is stolen annually in the U.S., as per another study.
+In addition, around $30 billion in cargo is stolen annually in the U.S., as per a study.

-These are alarming figures and, if you don’t want to be a victim, you need to have GPS tracking.
+These are alarming figures and, if you don’t want to be a victim, you need to have a GPS tracking app.

 In any case, if any vehicle is used after hours, it notifies you immediately.
-Also, even if the is vehicle stolen, you can recover it easily as GPS tracking quickly gives you every detail of its whereabouts.
+Also, even if the vehicle is stolen, you can recover it easily as a GPS tracking device quickly gives you every detail of its whereabouts.